 Microsoft DirectX comes with a set of APIs that are used during gameplay.
 It sends instructions to a DirectX-compatible video card.
 You’re encountering Asphalt 8 Airborne crashes because the DirectX installation is probably corrupted.
 Repair the installation as shown under:

-- Press Windows Key + X; select Programs and Features.
+- Press Windows Key + X; select the Programs and Features.

-- Right click Microsoft DirectX software; select Repair option.
+- Right click Microsoft DirectX software; select the Repair option.

 - Follow the on-screen instructions.